DSpenn/HW12-Employee-Tracker-CMS/README.md

     * `role_id`: `INT` to hold reference to employee role
     * `manager_id`: `INT` to hold reference to another employee that is the manager of the current employee (`null` if the employee has no manager)

 You might want to use a separate file that contains functions for performing specific SQL queries you'll need to use.
 A constructor function or class could be helpful for organizing these.
-You might also want to include a `seeds.sql` file to pre-populate your database, making the development of individual features much easier.

 ## Bonus
 ```